Framing the problem

-5. The questions you need to answer to solve the problem.
+- List out all of the questions you need to answer to properly solve the problem

 Framing the problem is a living document that might change along the way as you gain a deeper understanding of the user.